isaac8069/Roommates/README.md

 ## About

 This is a NYC based apartment and roommate seeking app.
 The purpose of this app is to connect renters and rentees.
-This app will allow people to post their apartments online with hopes of finding a roommate or someone to take over there apartment via rent or sublease.
-Apartment seekers will be able to view all apartment listings, search for apartments by location, and use tags (keywords) to find apartment listings
+This app will allow people to post their apartments online with the hopes of finding a roommate or someone to take over their apartment via rent or sublease.
+It will also allow apartment seekers to find listings and inquire about them via email.

+Apartment Renters will be able to create an apartment listing, add an image to the apartment, and add tags to the apartment listing.
+Apartment seekers will be able to view all apartment listings, search for apartments by location, and use tags (keywords) to find any apartment listing with the associated tag. **Both apartment renter and seeker will need to create an account to access the full app.**

+## Tech Stack

+Postgres SQL, Node.JS, npm express, JS, EJS, Bootstrap, CSS, RESTful, npm install --save multer, Cloudinary API to upload images to apartment listings, passport, passport-local, method-override, nodemon, sequalize, sequalize-cli, dotenv, bcrypt, connect-flash, pg, express-ejs-layouts, express-session

+## Wireframe

+Please reference Mind Map-Roommate pdf

+## ERD Model

+Please reference NYC ERD Roommates pdf

+## Live Link

 ## How To Use The App
 **Sign Up**